prefixcommons/PrefixPing/README.md

 are grudging allowed.

 In terms of prefix length; one letter is too short, a whole line is too long.
-Two letters is still pretty short but we have GO: (Gene Ontoloyy) looking through the ~600 I have access too, they average 7 or 8 characters the longest is 33. which is where I am setting the initial size limit.
+Two letters is still pretty short but we have GO: (Gene Ontology) looking through the ~600 I have access too, they average 7 or 8 characters the longest is 33. which is where I am setting the initial size limit.

-Case, mixed case can improve readibility and is encouraged but it cannot be considered when deciding if a prefix is taken or exists.
-For sources we have access to or influence with searching over lowercased prefixes will be most efficent.
+Case, mixed case can improve readability and is encouraged but it cannot be considered when deciding if a prefix is taken or exists.
+For sources we have access to or influence with searching over lowercased prefixes will be most efficient.

-TODO: Still need to check/confirm behavoir of remote systems we have no access to.
+TODO: Still need to check/confirm behavior of remote systems we have no access to.